-Hamon, Valls in final two for leadership of France Socialist party
+Hamon, Valls compete to lead France's Socialist Party

 With half of the votes counted, Hamon, who wants to tax robots, create a universal basic income and recognize "burn out" as a professional ailment, was ahead with 36% of the vote.

+Valls followed with around 31%.
 Former Economy Minister Arnaud Montebourg abandoned the race after coming in third place and urged his supporters to back Hamon.

 Hamon, an admirer of US Senator Bernie Sanders, stepped into the political spotlight as part of Francois Hollande's cabinet in 2014 and again in August 2016 to launch his presidential bid.